pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 Each node will act as a broker and controller roles.
 Do the following for every broker:

-1. For `listeners` item, all three brokers are the same and act as broker and controller roles:
+1. For the `listeners` item, all three brokers are the same and act as broker and controller roles:

     1. Configure the same CONTROLLER listener for all **controller** role nodes.
 If you only want to add **broker** role nodes, you do not need the CONTROLLER listener in `server.properties`.
     2. Configure two **broker** listeners. `INTERNAL` for internal access and `EXTERNAL` for external access from TiDB Cloud.

-2. For `advertised.listeners` item, do the following:
+2. For the `advertised.listeners` item, do the following:

     1. Configure an INTERNAL advertised listener for every broker with the internal IP of the broker node.
 Advertised internal Kafka clients use this address to visit the broker.
     2. Configure an EXTERNAL advertised listener based on **Kafka Advertised Listener Pattern** you get from TiDB Cloud for every broker node to help TiDB Cloud differentiate between different brokers.
 Different EXTERNAL advertised listeners help the Kafka client from TiDB Cloud side route requests to the right broker.

         - `<port>` differentiates brokers from Kafka Private Link Service access point.
 Plan a port range for EXTERNAL advertised listener of all brokers.
 These ports do not have to be actual ports listened on brokers.
-They are ports listened on load balancer for Private Link Service that will forward requests to different brokers.
+They are ports listened on the load balancer for Private Link Service that will forward requests to different brokers.
         - `AZ ID` in **Kafka Advertised Listener Pattern** indicates where the broker is deployed.
 TiDB Cloud will route requests to different endpoint DNS names based on the AZ ID.

       It is recommended to configure different broker IDs for different brokers to make it easy for troubleshooting.

 3. The planing values are as follows:

-    - CONTROLLER port: `29092`
+    - **CONTROLLER port**: `29092`
-    - INTERNAL port: `9092`
+    - **INTERNAL port**: `9092`
-    - EXTERNAL: `39092`
+    - **EXTERNAL**: `39092`
-    - EXTERNAL advertised listener ports range: `9093~9095`
+    - **EXTERNAL advertised listener ports range**: `9093~9095`

 **2.4.2.
 Create a configuration file**